SenecaCountyOhio/SenCO-GIS-Guide/Guides/08_CAUV.md

 - Review CAUV Flag Review Note to determine necessary checks
 - If there is a dwelling go to the front door & knock/ring doorbell twice
 - If homeowner answers, explain reason for visit and verify/correct necessary data
-- If no one is home leave a doorhanger explaining the reason for visit and request owner to call office
+- If owner is not home, leave a doorhanger requesting owner to call office
 - Make necessary notes/changes/recommendations in Pivot Point Field App
 - Take photos of dwellings, all outbuildings/land
 - Set status of Work Order in Pivot Point Field App